oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 ## 4. NGINX Ingress Controller Configuration Changes
 There are two changes needed for NGINX.
 First, allow NGINX to communicate with oauth2-proxy which is outside the Istio mesh.
-Second, allow the NGINX Ingress controller to process snippets from the Ingress resrouce.
+Second, allow the NGINX Ingress controller to process snippets from the Ingress resource.

 Patch the NGINX Ingress Controller deployment as follows:
 ```